All Products

 MessageGroupHash-based load balancing is supported for only ordered messages.
 This load balancing policy ensures the ordered delivery of messages in the same message group.

 If the numbers of messages in multiple message groups are significantly different, MessageGroupHash-based load balancing cannot ensure even distribution of messages across and performance scaling.
 In specific scenarios, MessageGroupHash-based load balancing may cause most messages to be stored in a small number of queues.
-We recommend that you distribute the messages across multiple message groups to prevent a large number of messages from being stored in a small number of message groups.
+We recommend that you distribute the messages across multiple message groups to prevent many messages from being stored in a small number of message groups.

 Example